IrinaGarmaeva/russian-travel/README.md

-# Edicational purpose project "Russian Travel" from [Yandex Practicum](https://practicum.yandex.ru/) Web-developer course.
+# Educational purpose project "Russian Travel" from [Yandex Practicum](https://practicum.yandex.ru/) Web-developer course.

 ## Description
 This project is a simple adaptive web-site about travelling in Russia to practice HTML, CSS, flexbox, positioning, animations, BEM methodology and HTML semantics.